KarimbaYo/quodlibet-plugins/README.md

 - Smart Shortcut: Use the built-in recorder to set your preferred key combination (default: Ctrl+Shift+F).
 - Clean Integration: Adds a dedicated "Stop with fade-out" entry directly into the Control menu.

+#### Legend

+The **Legend** plugin adds a customizable text label to the application's status bar, allowing users to display a persistent reference guide for their library's metadata symbols or personal rating systems.

 ### /editing/

 #### RenamingTreeView